Carter scores 29 points, West Virginia beats Missouri 83-79 | FlamboroughReview.com

 West Virginia was involved in three distinctly different games at the tourney.
 After surviving an upset challenge against winless Marist 84-78 on Thursday, the Mountaineers routed Central Florida 83-45 on Friday.

 Missouri (5-2) got 21 points from Jordan Barnett.
-Kassius Robertson and Kevin Puryear had 13 each.
+Kassius Robertson and Kevin Puryear each had 13.

+"We just kept thinking, we got to find a way," Barnett said.
+"We can't quit, we can't give up.
+Build such a big lead and it all goes away so fast.
+This one hurts."

-Barnett hit a jumper and added 3 as Missouri went up 55-41 5 minutes into the second half.
+Barnett hit a jumper and added 3 as Missouri went up 55-41 five minutes into the second half.

 West Virginia, keyed by a number of forced turnovers, put together a late 12-0 run that was concluded by Miles steal and layup to get within 73-72 with 3 minutes left.